Rub21/counter-edition/README.md

 http://download.geofabrik.de/asia/nepal-latest.osm.pbf

-or any other OSM data file and save on `counter-edition`
+or any other OSM data file and save in `counter-edition`

 - Get timestamp from http://www.unixtimestamp.com/index.php